polyrhythm-project/new-polyrhythm-project-website/corpus/composers.md

 		<div class="col-md-6">
 			<div class="card-body">
 				<h5 class="category mb-2 card-title">Death Region or Country</h5>
-				<p class="card-text">When considering the corpus by composers' death country, we see a clear shift to the United States.
-This shift is related to the exile of many composers as a result of World War II.</p>
+				<p class="card-text">When considering the corpus by composers' death countries, we see a clear shift to the United States as the most common death country.
+This shift is in part related to the exile of many composers during World War II, and includes European-born composers Béla Bartók, Arnold Schoenberg, Igor Stravinsky, and Edgard Varèse.
+When considering the American-born composers Aaron Copland, Charles Ives, and George Gershwin, this corresponds to seven out of 20 composers (35%) with the United States as death country.</p>
 			</div>
 		</div>
 		<div class="col-md-6">